You Deserve Fair Pay. We Will Help You Get It.

 Salaried Workers And Management

 For most employees, a federal statute (the Fair Labor Standards Act or “FLSA”) mandates overtime pay (i.e., time and one-half pay) for all hours worked in excess of 40 hours per workweek.
 However, the law provides a variety of exemptions for employers from the overtime pay requirements regarding salaried employees who fulfill the specific requirements established by federal law, such as “professionals,” “executives” and “outside salespeople” to name a few.
 In the past, many salaried employees working at a management level, who made over $23,660 per year, were exempt from getting overtime pay.
-Effective December 1, 2016, if a management level employee makes a salary of $47,476 or more, they are exempt from receiving overtime pay.
+Effective Dec.
+1, 2016, if a management level employee makes a salary of $47,476 or more, they are exempt from receiving overtime pay.
 Whether or not an employer is entitled to an exemption or is properly computing the amount of overtime pay is often the subject of dispute.
 The federal regulations applying the FLSA are extensive and can be confusing.
-You can read more on the
+You can read more on the Department of Labor website.

 Working Out Of The Office Or Off Hours